Who we are

 Riveron implements scalable financial system for carved-out entity

-A $200 million payment processing solutions provider, was carved-out of its $20 billion publicly traded on a foreign exchange parent entity.
+A $200 million payment processing solutions provider was carved-out of its parent entity, a $20 billion international, publicly-traded company.
 Riveron was initially engaged to prepare historical carve-out financial statements and provide technical accounting and audit support.
 Our team was then asked to ensure the carved-out entity could successfully operate as a standalone business with a new, high-functioning finance and accounting department.
 To achieve this goal, we successfully implemented NetSuite, developed scalable business processes and provided visibility into financial performance, KPIs and company direction for all stakeholders.

 Riveron performs financial due diligence and integration assessment supporting the lifecycle of an acquisition